9 BEST YOGA POSES FOR IMMUNITY

 How To Do Plough Pose

-• Lie down with your back on the floor with your hands by your sides.
+your back on the floor with your hands by your sides.

-• Bring your legs over your body without bending your knees.
+over your body without bending your knees.

-• To release the pose, lower your back to the floor without bending your knees and bring your legs to the floor.
+lower your back to the floor without bending your knees and bring your

-Duration: One minute
+Duration: One

 Benefits Of Plough Pose